Loading Events

 Speakers

 Simon Schoch is Managing Director of energienetz GSG AG and Head of Technical Sales at St.Galler Stadtwerke.
-He shows how industrial waste heat can be used as a resource.
-“With our anergy network, we can substantially reduce CO2 emissions in the perimeter, use local resources and increase energy efficiency in companies.”
+It shows how industrial waste heat can be used as a resource.
+“With our anergy network, we can substantially reduce CO2 emissions in the perimeter, use local resources and increase energy efficiency in the companies.”

 Dr. Nathalie Casas

-In order to limit climate change, we need to compensate not only for future emissions, but also for historical ones.
-One solution would be the “atmospheric vacuum cleaner”: we remove the excess CO2 from the atmosphere.
-What do we do with it?
+To limit climate change, we need to compensate not only for future emissions, but also for historical ones.
+One solution would be the “atmospheric vacuum cleaner”: we extract the excess CO2 from the atmosphere.
+What to do with it?
 Instead of extracting the carbon for polymers, pharmaceuticals, fibers, fuels, etc. from crude oil, we use atmospheric CO2.
-This is the simple, but technically extremely sophisticated idea behind the new Empa research initiative “Mining the Atmosphere”.
+This is the simple but technically highly sophisticated idea behind Empa’s new “Mining the Atmosphere” research initiative.

 Our event is supported by: